BenniDeJagere/personal-site/content/blog/fabric-intro.md

 With OneLake, Microsoft also introduced the concept of the single copy.
 You don't have to copy data from your Microsoft Sharepoint, Azure ADLS, AWS S3 or GCP GCS data lakes to use them, you can just create Shortcuts.
 These are a sort of logical links that just point to your data and the Fabric engines can directly connect to them.

-This is not confirmed, but my expectation is that Microsoft will soon add the capability to link more existing data sources like Azure SQL, Dataverse and more.
+This is not confirmed, but my expectation is that Microsoft will soon add the capability to link more existing data sources like Azure SQL, DataVerse, and more.

 ## Fabric engines